 Bat Damage

 Bat guano and urine can compromise the integrity of your house’s structure – It can cause wood rot and lead to structural damage.
 It also causes stains on walls and ceilings, which can be unsightly.
 Ceiling cave-ins can be caused by guano buildup, which can result in costly repairs.
-This is why it’s important to deal with bat guano right away; the longer you wait, the more damage they’ll do to your home.
+It is important to get rid of bat guano as soon as possible.
+The longer they wait, the more damage they will do to your home.

 Bat Exclusion

-Bat removal Greendale is best done by sealing up any entry points that bats may be using.
-This process is called exclusion and it ensures that no more bats will come into your home once they’ve been removed from their current roosting spots.
+The best method of bat removal in Greendale is to seal up any areas that the bats might be using as entry points.
+This is known as exclusion.
+It ensures that bats won’t return to your home after they have been removed from their existing roosting areas.
 Bat exclusion can be a complex process that requires a thorough inspection of all areas where bats may be entering your home.

 These entry points could include vents, chimneys, gaps beneath garage doors, or under eaves.
 Even tiny holes as small as a quarter inch.
 After these areas have been identified by our bat specialist, we will take steps for sealing them off to prevent other bats from entering your home.